Is Coca-Cola a good place to work?

 - Work-Life Balance Concerns: A widespread issue, with employees reporting difficulty balancing work and personal life, often due to demanding schedules and operational pressures.

-Based on 5,150 salary reports, the median annual salary at Coca-Cola is $97,749, with most salaries ranging between $65,544 and $148,420.
+Coca-Cola is $42, with most salaries ranging from $28 to $63.
 Compensation can vary depending on job title, experience level, and location.
-Explore average pay for popular roles at Coca-Cola.